 Since 2005 she has enjoyed teaching Pilates, helping clients to feel strong, physically and mentally.
 Annick also teaches ballet at the Connecticut Dance School in Fairfield.

-Jayne’s interest in Pilates began as an after school hobby at a young age.
-She noticed how quickly she had become strong, flexible, and energetic and wanted to share this incredible experience with others.
-In 2014 she began her teacher training with Balanced Body Pilates, taught for several years at Black Rock Pilates as an Apprentice and Post-Apprentice, and in 2018 became a fully certified instructor.
+Jayne’s interest in Pilates began at a young age.
+She loved how quickly she had become strong, flexible, and energetic and wanted to share this incredible experience with others.
+To turn her hobby into a profession, she enrolled with Balanced Body and completed her comprehensive Pilates training in 2018.

-Throughout her journey, she learned how to make Pilates the perfect foundation for all life's movements and has gained a reputation as an energetic and sought-after instructor.
-Jayne continues to explore her love for Pilates every day and hopes to continue helping people find confidence and joy in their lives.
+Throughout her journey Jayne has learned how to make Pilates the perfect foundation for all life's movements, and has gained a reputation as an energetic and sought-after instructor.
+She is also a certified TRX Trainer (2018). certified ACE Personal Trainer (2021), and a Balanced Body Integrated Movement Specialist (2021).
+She continues to explore her love for Pilates, anatomy, and movement, and hopes to help people find confidence and joy in their lives through fitness.

 Catherine completed her comprehensive teacher training with The PhysicalMind Institute in 2004 under the leadership of Doris Pasteleur-Hall and Lesley Powell, and owned her own Pilates studio in New Orleans before moving back to Fairfield County in 2018.
 Grounded in anatomy and biomechanics, she brings both traditional and non-traditional Pilates based movement to her teaching.